role

 Discard Designs — Personalised AI Study Path

-Designing For Action : Iterating all the way
+Designing For Action : Easy to do Actions all the way

 When we were designing our core flow which was exam level and study path screens we realised once students check their proficiency on exam level screens after a chapter gets completed in their batch, they would want to ask the question — what now?